tchajed/sys-verif-fa25/docs/notes/barrier.md

 This is the most interesting part of the proof: what does the barrier do?
 How do we express it in a way that will be useful to proofs of code that uses this synchronization primitive?

-The specification I settled on for the demo was inspired by Simcha van Collem's bachelor's thesis [Verifying a Barrier using Iris](https://www.cs.ru.nl/bachelors-theses/2023/Simcha_van_Collem___1040283___Verifying_a_Barrier_using_Iris.pdf) at Radboud University.

 **Exercise:** write out a specification in terms of atomic operations for the barrier, in the style you saw in the previous lecture (which we call HOCAP).
+You'll have to invent something for `Wait()`.

+Aside: the specification I settled on for the demo was inspired by Simcha van Collem's bachelor's thesis [Verifying a Barrier using Iris](https://www.cs.ru.nl/bachelors-theses/2023/Simcha_van_Collem___1040283___Verifying_a_Barrier_using_Iris.pdf) at Radboud University.
+We only need the "simple barrier" from that thesis, and I used the idea of send splitting but didn't implement receive splitting.

 ## Using the barrier spec